RajGhugare19/Classical-RL/Multi-Armed-Bandits/readme.md

 ### These are my short summaries and some detailed notes on multi-armed bandits.
 * [Overview of the Multi-armed bandit problem](https://hackmd.io/CZQq2azUTMCjt2FF_TQNfQ?view)

-I would strongly advice you guys to go through the resources I am going to list down.These will be enough for theoretically studying bandits
+I would strongly advice you guys to go through the resources I am going to list down.These will be enough for theoretically studying bandits.
 2. [Getting to know the problem](https://en.wikipedia.org/wiki/Multi-armed_bandit)
 Just go through the introduction from wikipedia.
 1. [Proffesor Balaraman Ravindran's RL week 1 and week 2](https://nptel.ac.in/courses/106106143/)